darkcse002/CTF-Archive/crypto/decryption-as-a-service/Writeup.md

-# eventCTF2020 - challenge name
+# AmateursCTF 2024 - less-suspicious-rsa
 - Write-Up Author: whoami \[[whoami](the link to me)\]

 - Flag: place your flag here

 ## Challenge Description:

->crypto/less-suspicious-rsa
 >I need help factoring this modulus, it looks less suspicious, but I can't factor using any conventional methods.
 ## Write up

 ### Look at this code: